EFRAG VSME Template Guide: What UK SMEs Need to Know

 The VSME template is not just something you react to when a questionnaire arrives.
 Used proactively, it becomes a framework for organising all of your ESG data.

 Map your existing data to VSME categories.
-Take the facts, figures, and policies you already have and slot them into the Basic, Narrative, and Business Partners structure.
+Take the facts, figures, and policies you already have and slot them into the Basic Module and Comprehensive Module structure.
 This gives you a clear picture of what you can already answer and where the gaps are.

 Build a reusable fact library.
 Each VSME datapoint -- your Scope 2 emissions figure, your health and safety incident rate, your policy review date -- becomes a standalone fact you can reuse across every questionnaire.
 When customers use VSME-aligned formats, the same facts apply directly.
 When they use their own format, the underlying data is still the same.
 Our guide on why UK SMEs need better ESG questionnaire management covers the broader case for this approach.

 Identify gaps before you are asked.
-If you can fill in the Basic Module today but have nothing for the Narrative module, you know where to focus.
-The VSME data checklist tracks all 40 data points and shows exactly where your gaps are.
+If you can fill in the Basic Module today but have nothing for the Comprehensive Module, you know where to focus.
+The VSME data checklist tracks the Basic Module's 11 disclosures and shows exactly where your gaps are.
 The ESG readiness checker gives a broader view across all four ESG pillars.
 Doing this proactively -- before the next questionnaire arrives -- turns a scramble into a 30-minute exercise.

 Estimate the time commitment.
 If you are unsure how much time VSME-aligned questionnaires will take, the ESG time calculator gives you a realistic estimate based on your company size and the number of questionnaires you handle.